nystudio107/seomatic/README.md

 Some things to do, and ideas for potential features:

 * [bug] Get the Template Metas implemented with full `locale` support, so the settings can all be per-locale based
+* [bug] The variable names show up instead of text in the Admin CP if the Admin CP isn't in English
-* [bug] Find an appropriate place for the GeoCoordinates in the Idenity and WebSite schemas
+* [bug] Enforce *required fields on the various settings pages in the Admin CP
 * [bug] The `foundingDate` fields probably should be dateTimeField types on the Settings pages
-* [feature] Encode the Idenity and Creator email addresses
 * [feature] Helper functions for GetFullAddress and GetCopyrightString (?)
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)
+* [feature] Provide Redirect functionality.
+Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)
 * [feature] Add a "Lookup Geo Coordinates" button to the Site Identity and Site Creator pages.

 ## Changelog

+### 1.0.2 -- 2015.12.20

+* [Added] Exposed a few more utility functions via Twig filters & functions
+* [Added] The genericOwnerEmail & genericCreatorEmail variables are ordinal-encoded, to obfuscate them
+* [Added] Added 'location': 'Place' type to the Identity & Creator schemas, including GeoCoordinates
+* [Improved] Updated the README.md

-### 1.0.1 -- 2015.12.22
+### 1.0.1 -- 2015.12.19

 * [Added] If the [Minify](https://github.com/khalwat/minify) plugin is installed, SEOmatic will minify the SEO Meta tags & JSON-LD
 * [Improved] Improved the caching mechanism to span all of the meta